JavaScript Spread Operator

 }

-If you pass multiple arguments using the spread operator, the function takes the required arguments and ignores the rest.
+If you pass multiple arguments using the spread operator, the function takes the required number of arguments and ignores the rest.

 Did you find this article helpful?